Corpsegals/corpsegals/README.md

 i go by she/he/they/it

-and im bigender and lesbian!
+and im bigender and omniromantic!

 # .
 you most likely clicked here from my ponytown!